abhishekmalali/abhishekmalali.github.io/index.md

 I am currently a Data Scientist at Tribe Dynamics.
 My role focuses on finding data driven stories in the realm of Social media marketing.
 I also lead efforts at the Tribe to integrate NLP and Image processing for classification tasks which bring more value to our customers.

 Prior to my current stint at Tribe, I was a Masters student in Computational Science and Engineering at Harvard University.
-My master’s thesis applies LSTM backed models to irregular time series in Astronomy and reduced autocorrelation within residuals.
+My master’s thesis applies LSTM backed models to learn and predict on irregular time series in Astronomy and reduces autocorrelation within residuals generated from predictions.
 I graduated with a Bachelors in Electrical and Electronics Engineering from NITK Surathkal, India and submitted a thesis for epilepsy prediction with Intra-Ictal EEG time series data.

 ## Research Interest